Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 ### RAD( degrees )

-Converts 'degrees' to radians.
+Converts ´degrees´ to radians.

 ### RGB(red, green, blue) or RGB(shortcut)

 Generates an RGB true colour value.

-'red', 'blue' and 'green' represent the intensity of each colour.
+´red´, ´blue´ and ´green´ represent the intensity of each colour.
 A value of zero represents black and 255 represents full intensity.

-'shortcut' allows common colours to be specified by naming them.
+´shortcut´ allows common colours to be specified by naming them.
 The colours that can be named are white, black, blue, green, cyan, red, magenta, yellow, brown, white, orange, pink, gold, salmon, beige, lightgrey and grey (or USA spelling gray/lightgray).
 For example, RGB(red) or RGB(cyan).